 Each category in the RPPR is a separate reporting component.
 Agencies will direct recipients to report on the one mandatory component (“Accomplishments”), and also may direct them to report on optional components, as appropriate.
 Within a particular component, agencies may direct recipients to complete only specific questions, as not all questions within a given component may be relevant to all agencies.
 Agencies may develop an agency- or program-specific component, if necessary, to meet programmatic requirements, although agencies should minimize the degree to which they supplement the standard components.
 Such agency- or program-specific requirements will require review and clearance by OMB.

-Agencies also may use other OMB-approved reporting formats, such as the Performance Progress Report (PPR), if those formats are better suited to the agency's reporting requirements, for example, for research centers/institutes, clinical trials, or fellowship/training awards or in connection to reporting on program performance, through mechanisms such as the Performance Assessment Rating Tool.
+Agencies also may use other OMB-approved reporting formats, such as the Performance Progress Report (PPR), if those formats are better suited to the agency's reporting requirements, for example, for research centers/institutes, clinical trials, or fellowship/training awards or in connection to reporting on program performance. ,

 HOW, BY WHOM, AND PURPOSE FOR WHICH INFORMATION IS TO BE USED

-On behalf of the RBM Subcommittee, the National Science Foundation (NSF) has agreed to serve as sponsor of this new format.
+On behalf of the RBM Subcommittee, and the Federal agencies that have provided burden estimates, the National Science Foundation (NSF) has agreed to serve as sponsor of this new format.

 The RBM Subcommittee’s objectives include: